Simplify each expression. Assume all variables represent nonzero ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Simplify each expression.
 Assume all variables represent nonzero real numbers.
-See Examples 2 and 3. -(4m³n⁰)²
+See Examples 2 and 3. x³y⁵ - ( ——— )⁰ z

 Verified Solution